MailTape/MailTape-v1/_posts/2019-01-13-Analog-Tara.md

 _Sanjay_: **"**This track has all the things I've come to associate with [Grouper](http://www.repeatingpattern.com/), the solo project of musician Liz Harris: impressionistic, slightly 'out of focus' and replete with comfortingly indecipherable lyrics.
 Ultimately losing itself in a drifting, idyllic soundworld.**"**

-<p id="outroduction">That's it for this morning and this year.
-As always thanks so much for listening to this episode, and to all our previous episodes in 2018.
-Much love and respect to [Nadia Struiwigh](https://www.nadiastruiwigh.com/) for her Sunday selections today, and to [Pierre-Julien Fieux](https://pierrejulienfieux.com/) for this episode's cool illustration.
-Have a great new year!</p>
+<p id="outroduction">That's it for this morning.
+As always thanks so much for listening to this episode.
+Much love and respect to [Analog Tara](http://www.analogtara.net/wp/) for her Sunday selections today, and to [Anthony Dujardin](https://www.instagram.com/fromthegarden/) for this episode's cool illustration.</p>